mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 in order to mitigate several categories of attacks across parts of the MLS architecture.

-Between clients and the authentication service (AS), clients and the messaging switch (MS) and across clients, we assume the attacker to be an active network attacker.
+Between Clients and the Authentication Service (AS), clients and the Delivery Service (DS) and across Clients, we assume the attacker to be an active network attacker.
 This means an adversary which has complete control over the network used to communicate between the parties [RFC3552].